muqa-org/zazelenimo/documentation/cometh-passkey-auth-guide.md

 | `NEXT_PUBLIC_COMETH_API_KEY` | Cometh Connect API key     | `your_api_key`                        | Yes      |
 | `RPC_URL`                    | JSON-RPC endpoint          | `https://polygon-rpc.com`             | Yes      |
 | `NEXT_PUBLIC_BUNDLER_URL`    | ERC-4337 Bundler URL       | Optional                              | No       |

+### Important Note About Database Adapters

+While CredentialsProvider documentation often discourages database persistence with JWTs, this specific authentication flow requires linking the verified walletAddress to a persistent user record in the database.
+This association is fundamental to identifying the user across sessions.
+Therefore, database interaction (finding or creating a user based on walletAddress) is essential within the authorize function's logic, even when using the JWT session strategy.
+This represents a nuanced but necessary application of the CredentialsProvider.

+### Lazy Deployment

+A key feature of Cometh Connect is "lazy deployment".
+When a new user registers, `createSafeSmartAccount` predicts the deterministic address where the Safe contract will be deployed, but the actual deployment transaction only occurs when the user initiates their first on-chain action (e.g., sending a transaction).
+This saves upfront gas costs for user onboarding and improves the initial user experience.

+### System Flow

+The authentication flow involves multiple components interacting in a specific sequence.
+A typical flow would include:

+1. Frontend → Cometh SDK → Browser: Passkey creation/authentication
+2. Frontend → Backend: Nonce request
+3. Frontend → Cometh SDK → Browser: Nonce signing with passkey
+4. Frontend → NextAuth → Backend: Authentication with signed nonce
+5. Backend → RPC Node: Signature verification
+6. Backend → Database: User record creation/update
+7. Backend → Frontend: Session establishment

+Note: A complete sequence diagram would illustrate the detailed calls between Frontend, Cometh SDK, Browser/WebAuthn, Backend API, NextAuth, Database, and RPC Node for both new user registration and existing user login flows.

 ### 2.c.
 Prisma Schema